tstahlhut/CPP/Readme.md

 Note: Any derived class that does not implement the makeSound() function, will itself become an abstract class.
 Thise classes who implement it, are called **concrete classes**.
 This means that we can create object instances of that class.

+# CPP05

+## Nested Classes

+In C++ you can define a class in the definition of another class:

+	class Cat {

+		public:
+			class Leg
+			{
+				//[...]
+			};
+	};

+This means that the class Cat will have its very own class Leg.
+It is used as a namespace.
+To instantiate Leg:

+	int	main() {

+		Cat::Leg	somecatslegs;
+	}

+## Exceptions

+Exceptions are another way of handling errors in C++.
+Instead of working with negative return values as in C to indicate that and what error happened, you can throw an exception in C++.
+However, exceptions are resource consuming and should only be used if the error is really exceptional.
+So, functions that check something and then return 0 or 1 (or a boolean) should not be replaced by throwing an exception every time the check returns false.
+Exceptions are used for more rare cases, for example by new() when there is no memory left and no new space could be allocated.

+In order to use exceptions, include the following header:

+	#include <stdexcept>

+Now, you are able to use:

+	std::exception()

+You can **throw** and **catch** an exception.
+You throw an exception when an error occurs.
+And later on, you catch the exception and define (if catched) what to do, i.e. free allocated memory, write an error message, etc.

+	int	main()
+	{

+		try {
+			// some code
+			if (//this is true and it's a bad thing)
+			{

+				throw std::exception();
+			}
+			else
+				// go on
+		}
+		catch (std::exception e)
+		{
+			// handle the error, i.e. free memory etc.
+		}
+	}

+If you want to catch an exception, you have to "listen" for a throw.
+This is done in a **try** block. *Try* only specifies: watch out, there might be an exception thrown.
+For example, the function "at" of std::string throws an exception if you try to access a position in a string that does not exist.
+If you do not catch the exception, your program will crash and you get the exception printed in your terminal.
+However, you can also put the "at" function in a try() block.
+During the try block, it will "listen" for a throw and if the exception is thrown, the execution jumps directly to the catch block and the error is handled in a way you defined.

+int	main()
+	{
+		std::string word = "test";

+		try
+		{
+			std::cout << word.at(4) << std::endl; // at will throw an exception because there is no character at position 5
+		}
+		catch (...)
+		{
+			std::cout << "Exception: position is not part of the string." << std::endl;
+		}

+		return 0;
+	}

+If you do not specify which exception to catch but just put three dots into the catch bracket (...), you catch any exception.
+If you want to only catch the exception thrown in the example above, you can specify the exception.
+Look up which exception is thrown (e.g. [here](https://en.cppreference.com/w/cpp/string/basic_string/at)) and specify it in the catch brackets:

+	int	main()
+	{
+		std::string word = "test";

+		try
+		{
+			std::cout << word.at(4) << std::endl; // at will throw an exception because there is no character at position 5
+		}
+		catch(std::out_of_range& e)
+		{
+			std::cout << "Exception: " << e.what() << std::endl;
+		}

+		return 0;
+	}

+The thrown object e has a method called **what()** which returns a string specifying what happened.
+You can use that string to get a more specific error message.
+In the above case, e.what() returns: "basic_string".
+So, it is similar to stderr() in C.

+Of course, you can also throw exceptions in a function and catch it in the main.
+But then be aware of putting that function into a try() block in the main.

+	void	function()
+	{

+		// some code
+		if (//this error case is true)
+		{
+			throw std::exception();
+		}
+		else
+			// go on
+	}

+	int	main() {

+		try
+		{
+			function ();
+		}
+		catch (std::exception& e)
+		{
+			// handle error
+		}
+	}

+Instead of using the generic std::exception(), or the more specific already existing exceptions, you can also define an exception yourself.
+To do so, you just define a class that inherits from the exception class (std::exception) and override the what() function with your own custom what() function (see polymorphism).

+	class	MYException:: public std::exception {

+		public:
+			virtual const char*	what() const throw()
+			{
+				return ("Problem description");
+			}
+	};

+In the brackets after **throw** you have to specify what should be thrown.
+If they are empty, nothing will be thrown.

+When you define your own exceptions, you can also catch different exceptions and handle different errors differently.
+As in polymorphism, the most derived exception will be used.

+	int	main()
+	{
+		try
+		{
+			// something
+		}
+		catch (MYException& e)
+		{
+			// handle it this specific way
+		}
+		catch (OTHERException& e)
+		{
+			// handle it the other specific way
+		}
+		catch (std::exception& e)
+		{
+			// handle it in a generic way
+		}
+	}

+The first two catches are specific and the last catch is generic.
+This means that the first two will only handle the specific exception.
+The last one, however, will handle all thrown exceptions: std::exception() but also all exceptions inheriting from std::exception().
+Therefore, it is called a **generic catch**.

+Be aware that catch blocks are checked in order.
+So, as soon as a catch matches an exception (and for the generic std::exception() all exception would match), the execution jumps to that catch block.
+Therefore, the most generic catch block should always be put at the end.

+As std::exception() returns an exception type object e, any exceptions thrown with another data type won't be catched by catch(std::exception& e).
+If you want to catch an int, for example, you can do so by:

+	try
+	{
+		throw 1;
+	}
+	catch (int error_code)
+	{
+		cout << "Error with error code " << error_code << std::endl;
+	}

+	Error with error code 1

+If you want to catch any exception, you can use the default catch:

+	catch(...)
+	{
+		cout << "Default Exception" << std::endl;
+	}

 ## Additional Notes

 For style, see: https://google.github.io/styleguide/cppguide.html